Read

 Women leaders share their failures at Gofest

-Within the framework of the most important entrepreneurship festival in Colombia, Fuckup Nights and the Chamber of Commerce of Bogotá created an honest and powerful space: Mujeres Sin Filtro.
-An event that broke with the perfect success narrative to show what really builds innovative ideas and companies: their failures.
+As part of Colombia's most crucial entrepreneurship event, Fuckup Nights and the Bogotá Chamber of Commerce created an honest and powerful space: Unfiltered Women.
+An event that challenged the polished success narrative to reveal what truly builds innovative companies and ideas: failure.

-For five days, Gofest brought together more than 25 thousand attendees from multiple industries.
-Fuckup Nights turned the main stage of this festival into a space where vulnerability was the protagonist.
+Over five days, Gofest brought together more than 25,000 attendees across industries.
+Fuckup Nights turned the main stage of the festival into a space where vulnerability took center stage.

-"Failing hurts.
-But when we talk openly about what went wrong, we generate empathy and build trust."
-Shared Karla Ferreira
+"Failure hurts.
+But when we speak openly about what didn't go well, we build empathy and trust."

-Three women, three stories and one thing in common: failure transformed them.
+Three women, three stories, one truth: failure transformed them

-Rosario B. Casas: Breaking the digital divide with humanity
+Rosario B. Casas: Bridging the digital gap with humanity

-Rosario shared how a failed implementation on a legacy platform from 2 different developers almost cost him the relationship with a client and a project he had dreamed of for years for his company.
-BCPartners Tech
+Rosario shared how a failed tech rollout—built on a platform inherited from two different developers—almost cost her a long-dreamed project and a key client for her company, BCPartners Tech

-For three days, while deploying a new version, the system completely collapsed.
-Rosario led his team in a technical battle against time, while managing the emotions of his client, who was suffering panic attacks due to the system crashes and all the affected users.
+Over three days, Rosario led her team through a high-pressure technical battle while also managing the emotional toll on her client, who suffered panic attacks due to system outages affecting all users.

-• Be where it adds up and learns: Understanding the client's purpose and what it brings to the end client is crucial.
+• Stay where you grow: Understanding the client's purpose and the value it brings to their end user is essential.

-"The true mastery of Rosario and the team was not in the code, but in bridging the digital divide, one conversation at a time," Rosario B. Casas shared with us.
-Casas
+"The real mastery of Rosario and her team wasn't in the code—it was in closing the digital gap, one conversation at a time."

 Receive failure stories, upcoming events and more!